-The youthful millionaire bought an estate in Hawaii, a horse farm in Santa Barbara, Calif., and let the rest of the world go by.
+The youthful millionaire bought an estate in Hawaii, a horse farm in Santa Barbara.
+Calif., and let the rest went through.
+He was youngof the world go by.

-During the frantic four years of television series Cassidy was a teen-age idol whose public appearances fostered riot control precautions.
-To youngsters he was Elvis, the Osmonds and Elton John all rolled in one.
+vears of television series pressures.
+Cassidy was a teen-age idol whose public appearances fostered riot control precautions.
+To youngsters he was Elvis. the Osmonds and Elton John all rolled in one.